kmac783/project3/readme.md

 ## Challenges

+- Refactoring to separate the front end and back ends
+- Not running out of API calls
+- Refactoring the GoodReads API call from XML to JSON -

 ### Authentication

 - When a user attempts to log in, our login function is called.
 It is a global function from auth context.